Mastodon

 TLDR

-- You do not need to pick stocks or time the market.
-A single global index ETF gives you instant diversification across thousands of companies.
+• You do not need to pick stocks or time the market.
+A single global index fund (such as VWRP or HMWO) gives you instant diversification across thousands of companies.

-- Start with as little as a few pounds a month.
-The habit of investing regularly matters far more than the amount.
+• Start with as little as £25 to £50 a month.
+The habit of investing regularly matters far more than the amount you begin with.

-- Ignore social media hype, ignore what your mates are buying, and ignore the daily market noise.
-Boring, consistent investing wins.
+• Ignore social media hype, ignore the daily market noise, and ignore your bank's "managed" funds.
+Boring, low-cost, consistent investing wins.

 You have some money sitting in a savings account earning a few percent.
 You keep hearing people talk about stocks, ETFs, ISAs.
 Part of you thinks you should be doing something with your money, but the whole thing feels like a members-only club where everyone else already knows the rules.

-Here is the good news: investing is not complicated.
+Here is the good news: investing for beginners in the UK is not complicated.
 The financial industry wants you to think it is, because complexity justifies fees.
 But the evidence is clear - most people are better off buying a single, cheap, diversified fund and leaving it alone for years.
 That is genuinely it.

 Contents